thechibuzornwachukwu/thechibuzornwachukwu/README.md

 ## What I do

-I build web apps and small tooling that help people solve real problems.
+I solve real problems.
 I enjoy learning new stacks and turning ideas into simple, reliable products.

 ## Skills